aravind-aimedlabs/Crypto-App/README.md

-# Flutter Crypto App with API support for iOS and Android.
+# Crypto App with API support for iOS and Android.
 Beautiful Crypto App with API support.
 ## Please leave a ⭐ if you like it 💙